-The ‘cell’ is set on the edge of an idyllic bay, the view from an outside gazebo is one of the most stunning I have ever witnessed.
-Apart from the sweeping bay with golden sand and clear, blue ocean, there are terraced vineyards and the impressive Mount Athos as a backdrop.
+The ‘cell’ is set on the edge of an idyllic bay, the view from an outside gazebo is one of the most stunning I have ever seen.
+Apart from the sweeping bay with golden sand and clear, blue ocean, terraced vineyards, there’s the impressive Mount Athos as a backdrop.
 Even on a warm spring afternoon there was still snow in the craggy couloirs and thin cloud streaming across the summit.
-It was rare that the peak was not cloaked in some cloud and it appears that it has its own micro-climate.
+It was rare that the peak was not cloaked in some cloud, and it seems that it has its own micro-climate.

 This is a place where I could genuinely settle down, the monastery itself is tastefully decorated and is certainly not an austere residence, it has a homely feel.
 The weather was not always perfect but even when there was a thunderstorm with heavy rain I remained outside and enjoyed even these conditions.
 My reward for this perseverance; the afternoon air appeared especially clear and fresh afterwards and even better, a stunningly intense rainbow which plunged into the azure waters of the bay.

 The character of the house and even the surroundings seems to mirror that of its chief inhabitant, Father Epiphanios.
 He is a bestselling author, his book “The Cuisine of the Holy Mountain Athos” has already made him a celebrity and it is easy to imagine this charismatic but humble monk could enthrall any audience.